phuhl/notify-send.py/README.rst

    usage: notify-send.py [-h] [-u LEVEL] [-t TIME] [-a APP_NAME]
                          [-i ICON[,ICON...]] [-c TYPE[,TYPE...]]
-                         [--hint [TYPE:NAME:VALUE [TYPE:NAME:VALUE ...]]]
-                         [-r ID] [--replaces-process NAME]
+                         [--hint [TYPE:NAME:VALUE ...]] [-r ID]
-                         [--action [KEY:NAME [KEY:NAME ...]]]
+                         [--replaces-process NAME] [--action [KEY:NAME ...]]
+                         [--dontQuitOnAction]
                          SUMMARY [BODY]

    positional arguments:
      SUMMARY               Summary of the notification.
 Usage of \n and \t is possible.
      BODY                  Body of the notification.
 Usage of \n and \t is possible.

    optional arguments:
      -h, --help            show this help message and exit -u LEVEL, --urgency LEVEL
-                           Specifies the urgency level (low, normal,
+                           Specifies the urgency level (low, normal, critical).
-                           critical).
      -t TIME, --expire-time TIME
                            Specifies the timeout in milliseconds at which to expire the notification.
      -a APP_NAME, --app-name APP_NAME
                            Specifies the app name for the icon -i ICON[,ICON...], --icon ICON[,ICON...]
                            Specifies an icon filename or stock icon to display.
      -c TYPE[,TYPE...], --category TYPE[,TYPE...]
                            Specifies the notification category.
-     --hint [TYPE:NAME:VALUE [TYPE:NAME:VALUE ...]]
+     --hint [TYPE:NAME:VALUE ...]
                            Specifies basic extra data to pass.
 Valid types are int, double, string, boolean and byte.
      -r ID, --replaces-id ID
                            Specifies the id of the notification that should be replaced.
      --replaces-process NAME
                            Specifies the name of a notification.
 Every notification that gets created with the same NAME will replace every notification before it with the same NAME.
-     --action [KEY:NAME [KEY:NAME ...]]
+     --action [KEY:NAME ...]
                            Specifies actions for the notification.
-The
-                           action with the key "default" will be dispatched on click of the notification.
+The action with the key "default" will be dispatched on click of the notification.
 Key is the return value, name is the display-name on the button.
+     --dontQuitOnAction    Keeps running until the notification has been closed, instead of stopping after the first action was received.

 notify-send[.py] as root user
 =============================